Raffaella07/HNLsGen/README.md

 ```
 python prodHelper.py --help
 ```
-Note that using the --dogenonly options is equivalent to using genHelper.py
+Note that using the --dogenonly option is equivalent to using genHelper.py

 ## Analyze